HenrikBengtsson/future/OVERVIEW.md

 In addition: Warning message:
 restarting interrupted promise evaluation
 ```
-That latter warning is from R itself, notifying us that it already tried to evaluate the promise and retried again.
+That latter warning is from R itself, notifying us that it already tried to evaluate the promise and tried another time.

 [future]: https://github.com/UCSF-CBC/future/